 Non urgent cases can be referred by professionals to Durham Constabulary using an Information Sharing report which should be submitted to email@example.com [external link].

-For in depth guidance on this subject, how to identify potential victims of modern slavery, how to refer suspected cases to Durham Constabulary and Adult Social Care and how to notify the UKHTC see Darlington Safeguarding Boards Joint Procedures and Practice Guidance see Modern Slavery incorporating Human Trafficking [PDF document] (document in development).
+For in depth guidance on this subject, how to identify potential victims of modern slavery, how to refer suspected cases to Durham Constabulary and Adult Social Care and how to notify the UKHTC see Darlington Safeguarding Boards Joint Procedures and Practice Guidance-Modern Slavery and Human Trafficking [PDF document]

 For in depth guidance on modern slavery and the responsibilities of local authorities see Local Government Association Modern Slavery: A Council Guide [external link]